r2devops/hub/docs/job-structure.md

 ## 📚 Job documentation

 This file, named `README.md`, contains the documentation of a job  in `markdown` format.

+!!! info
+      The documentation explains what the job does, how to use it and to customize it.
+A clear documentation is important: it guides the people using your job!

 === "Example of README.md"